BOJ may revise up next fiscal year's inflation forecast - sources | Headlines

 BOJ may revise up next fiscal year's inflation forecast - sources

-The Bank of Japan is expected to slightly revise up its inflation forecast for the fiscal year beginning in April on rising energy costs, though the new projection will still keep price growth below its 2% target, sources said.
+The Bank of Japan is expected to slightly revise up its inflation forecast for the fiscal year beginning in April on rising energy costs, though the new projection will still be below its 2% target, sources said.

 - Country: